 © KapanLagi.com/Budy Santoso

 YUNARA comes from the word "Yun" (cloud in Chinese) and "Nusantara", symbolizing the spirit of cultural acculturation between Chinese and Javanese cultures.
-Inspired by the story of Admiral Cheng Ho and his encounters with Cirebon culture, this collection blends a palette of misty gray, ocean blue, and earthy brown.
+Inspired by the story of Admiral Cheng Ho and his encounter with Cirebon culture, this collection combines a palette of misty gray, sea blue, and earthy brown.

-The silhouette of a sailor's cloak is transformed into loose and flowy garments, while the curves of the Kasepuhan Palace architecture are realized through embossed embroidery techniques.
-Batik patchwork details resembling clouds and sparkling beading create a "raindrop" effect.
+The silhouette of a sailor's cloak is transformed into loose and flowy garments, while the arches of the Kasepuhan Palace's architecture are realized through embossed embroidery techniques.
+Batik patchwork details resembling clouds and shimmering beading create a "raindrop" effect.

 4. Desi Dwi Lestari – Rima Pesisir